Correlated quantum machines beyond the standard second law

-We here formulate universally applicable extensions of the first and second laws of thermodynamics for a generic quantum system subjected to periodic driving and coupled to an arbitrary number of possibly finite heat reservoirs via general, not necessarily energy conserving, interactions.
-We obtain an exact, generalized Clausius equality that accounts for all possible quantum correlations, within the system, between the system and the baths, as well as between the baths, at all times during the process.
+We here formulate universally applicable extensions of the first and second laws for a generic quantum system subjected to periodic driving and coupled to an arbitrary number of reservoirs via general, not necessarily energy conserving, interactions.
+We obtain an \textit{exact}, generalized Clausius equality that accounts for all possible quantum correlations at all times.
 We uncover a new nonequilibrium contribution to the entropy balance that, unlike the entropy production, can be negative.
-We show that a negative sign is associated with a novel operation regime in which engines extract work out of entropic resources, such as system-reservoir correlations, instead of heat.
-We moreover derive a generalized formula for their maximum efficiency that explicitly contains this new entropic contribution, and demonstrate that it may exceed the standard Carnot limit.
-Finally, we illustrate our results by analyzing the performance of a two-oscillator quantum engine \cite{k84,qua06,ajm08}.
+We show that a negative sign is associated with a novel operation regime in which engines extract work out of entropic resources, such as system-bath correlations, instead of heat.
+We moreover derive a generalized formula for their maximum efficiency that contains this new entropic contribution, and demonstrate that it may exceed the standard Carnot limit.
+Finally, we illustrate our results by analyzing the performance of a two-oscillator quantum engine \cite{k84,qua06,ajm08}.\\